LutherTS/comment-variables-resolve-config/README.md

-The shared package at the hearts of the comment-variables npm package and the (upcoming) Comment Variables VS Code extension to maintain shared code within the same repository.
+The shared package at the hearts of the comment-variables npm package and the Comment Variables VS Code extension maintaining shared code within the same repository.